Last Updated on October 1, 2022

-If you’re looking for a 48-hour getaway with a different flavor, consider a weekend in Montreal.
+If you’re looking for a 48-hour getaway with a different flavor, even in winter, consider a weekend in Montreal.

 Estimated reading time: 7 minutes